It’s fast and easy to get a Montana fishing license

 This article may include affiliate links.
 We may receive a commission if you purchase using these links at no additional cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-If you are 12 years or older, you’ll need two licenses to fish anywhere on Montana state lands.
+โ Individuals 12 years or older need a valid fishing license to legally fish anywhere on Montana state lands.

-Here are the most common fishing license scenarios for Montana residents.
+Here’s the cost of the most common fishing license fees for residents.

 RESIDENT | AGE | TOTAL COST |